visioncortex/automata.visioncortex.org/docs/03-core-concepts/04-anchors.md

 ## Session Anchors

 `Session` is the tier for transient windows that may or may not be present (dialogs, progress windows, secondary panels).
-Like Root anchors, Session anchors are resolved lazily and HWND-locked on first resolution.
+Unlike Root anchors, Session anchors are resolved lazily; like Root anchors, they are HWND-locked on first resolution.
 Unlike Root, a stale Session anchor is not fatal.

 When a Session anchor goes stale, the engine invalidates it **and all of its Stable descendants** in one sweep.
 This cascade means you never end up with a Stable child holding a live handle that points into a closed dialog.
 Everything starts fresh on next use.